 Any concerns such as these should be brought to the attention of the senior’s primary care physician as soon as possible.

 And, it’s helpful to have a trusted senior care partner on hand who understands the nuances of dementia and other issues of aging, and can provide the professional assistance that helps older adults remain safe and well.
-Contact JFS Care, the Los Angeles, CA senior care experts, for the most trusted help at home Los Angeles and the surrounding areas have to offer.
-Call us at (213) 383-2273 to learn more about our highly skilled, specialized dementia care team and for a free in-home consultation to discover how we can help.
+Contact JFS Care, a top-rated Santa Monica home care agency providing trusted help at home in Santa Monica and the surrounding areas.
+Call us at (213) 383-2273 to learn more about our highly-skilled, specialized dementia care team and for a free in-home consultation to discover how we can help.
 Click here to see our full service area.